Business Law

 Digital Circular Resolutions with fynk + Templates

-• Access limitations for sensitive resolutions.
+• Access restrictions for sensitive resolutions.

-• Integrated vote and signature blocks.
+• Integrated vote and signature blocks for streamlined execution.

 • Automatic notifications and reminders for pending votes.

-• Secure external sharing of documents with shareholders.
+• Secure sharing of documents with shareholders.

 • Customizable templates for various resolution types.